Skip to content

 Ingester

-The data ingestion flow is:
+The data ingestion flow is as follows:

 Data Ingestion Flow

-2. parse data line by line.
+2. Parse data line by line.

-2. The WAL file and Metable are created in pair , one WAL file has one Memtable.WAL files are located at data/wal/logs.
+2. The WAL file and Memtable are created in a pair.
+One WAL file has one Memtable.
+The WAL files are located at data/wal/logs.

-1. data in Memtable
+1. Data in Memtable

-2. data in Immutable
+2. Data in Immutable

 All of these need to be queried.